anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.rst

 Cloud Infrastructure Hardware Profile
 -------------------------------------

-:ref:`ref_model:chapters/chapter05:cloud infrastructure hardware profiles features and requirements.` defines the Cloud Infrastructure hardware layer profiles.The labs are typically provisioned with the minimal required hardware and thus it is difficult to partition the available hardware to provision/configure multiple Cloud Infrastructure profiles.
+:ref:`ref_model/chapters/chapter05:cloud infrastructure hardware profiles features and requirements` defines the Cloud Infrastructure hardware layer profiles.The labs are typically provisioned with the minimal required hardware and thus it is difficult to partition the available hardware to provision/configure multiple Cloud Infrastructure profiles.
 However, when reference implementations and the follow up testing and verification are conducted, the hardware profile need to be clearly described.
 This is especially important for performance testing and verification.

 ========================= ================================= ======================================================================== =========== =================
 Reference                 Feature                           Description                                                              Basic Type  Network Intensive